BenConstable9/personal-blog/content/posts/querying-sql-server-with-natural-language-in-semantic-kernel.md

 - Proper management of secrets within the Semantic Kernel script.
 - SQL Data Access Management to ensure that the LLM cannot query data it does not have access to.
 - Validation of SQL query to ensure it does not invoke an SQL injection for instance.

+### 8. Full Code

+You can find the full plugin and example notebook in this [repository](https://github.com/BenConstable9/semantic-kernel-experiments).